 Additionally, the bill requires state payers, such as the Public Employees Insurance Agency and the Bureau for Medical Services, to provide their rates by procedure code to the Health Care Authority starting July 1, 2026.
-The Authority is tasked with rulemaking to implement these provisions and ensure compliance, with penalties for non-compliance set at $1,000 per day after a 10-day notice period.
-The effective date for the new regulations is also set for July 1, 2026.
+The Authority is tasked with rulemaking to implement the provisions of the article, and penalties are established for hospitals that fail to comply with the reporting requirements, including a daily fine for continued non-compliance.
+The effective date for the new regulations is set for July 1, 2026.

 Statutes affected: